- Safety & Your Vehicle

 To prepare for the multiple-choice part of the theory test, we strongly recommend that you study the books from which the questions are sourced as well as the questions themselves.
 These books are:

-The Official Theory Test CD-ROM for Car Drivers – this is an alternative way of preparing for the multiple-choice part of the theory test.
+This is an alternative way of preparing for the multiple-choice part of the theory test.
 It contains all the questions and answers and also allows you to take mock tests.

-The Official Guide to Hazard Perception (DVD) – We strongly recommend that you use this, preferably with your trainer, to prepare for the hazard perception part of the theory test.
+We strongly recommend that you use this, preferably with your trainer, to prepare for the hazard perception part of the theory test.
 This is available as a DVD and booklet pack.

 You will have 40 minutes to demonstrate your skills and abilities, and show you can drive competently and safely in all kinds of driving situations.